-A late 18thc. verge watch, with polychrome dial.
+A late 18thc. verge watch, in repousse silver and tortoiseshell cases.

-MOVEMENT : Gilt verge movement, with engraved and pierced balance bridge, the table with lace edging.
+MOVEMENT : Gilt verge movement, with engraved and pierced balance bridge.
 Four square pillars and silver regulator disk.

-DIAL : A polychrome enamel dial, with pastoral scene around the chapter ring.
+DIAL : A polychrome enamel dial, with arcaded chapter ring and rural scene to the centre.
 Good early steel beetle and poker hands

-In reasonable condition, with a few light dents though there is a split in the silver just under the rim between 2 and 5.
+In reasonable condition though with dents and scratches to the inner rim.
 The hinge is fine and the bezel does closes.
 The high dome bull’s eye crystal has light scratches but no chips.

-The silver is again in reasonable condition, with one light dent on the bezel and a few on the back.
+The silver is in good condition, with just some wear to the high points of the repousse work, but no holes showing through to the back.
 The hinge and catch are fine and the case snaps shut correctly.
 The catch button is squashed down, though still functions.